- The 'What's Next' Guide to Student Accommodation

-The Student Residential Services Office is an accommodation information service for all students.
+The Accommodation Office offers an accommodation information service for all students.
 We provide advice for all current and prospective UCC students about available accommodation in the wider Cork area.
 We also provide an advocacy service for any current UCC Student who may have an issue with their accommodation.

 Students can speak to a staff member in person by ringing 021 490 3849/2103, by email on firstname.lastname@example.org or in person at our office on the 1st Floor of 6 Carrigside, College Road, Cork T12 KT27.
 (Click here for a map)

 Incoming First Year Students 2020